 Satisfy a sweet tooth at these four Greater Phoenix candy shops, including gourmet marshmallows, brittle and more.

-Here’s a look at four shops guaranteed to satisfy your sweet tooth.
+Here’s a look at the top shops for satisfying your next sweet tooth.

 Located just north of Central Avenue and Camelback Road next door to the uber-cool, oh-so hip Windsor, is Churn, a charming ice cream shop that screams good, old-fashioned fun.